-As a general overview, the Data Quality criteria for fixed monitoring stations (FMS) include having two dedicated TDG probes (hydrolab) for each site, which provides redundancy instead of redundant stations.
-The "extra" TDG probes (hydrolab) for each site is lab calibrated before its bi-monthly rotation into the field.
+As a general overview, the Data Quality criteria for fixed monitoring stations (FMS) include having two dedicated TDG probes for each site, which provides redundancy instead of redundant stations.
+The "extra" TDG probes for each site is lab calibrated before its regular rotation into the field.
+For Portland and Walla Walla District gauges, this rotation will occur once every three weeks during the spill season and monthly during the fall-winter months.
+For Seattle District, this rotation will occur bi-monthly during the spill season.
+Seattle District does not operate their TDG gauges during the fall-winter months.
 Once it is deployed, it is again calibrated and/or checked.
 The data from the FMS operated by the Portland and Walla Walla Districts is sent to USGS and USACE-NWD.
 The USGS reviews this data and performs corrections.
 The Seattle District reviews and corrects their data.
 There is a goal of 95% data completeness.
-The Data Quality Criteria was presented to the WQT in February 2003.
-The WQT discussed and approved the approach at the March 2003 WQT meeting.
-A modification of these criteria was proposed at the December 2005 WQT meeting.